 Makes classical ballet accessible to disadvantaged children through multiple opportunities to see a live ballet performance at no cost.
 Over 3,500 children with limited access to the performing arts attend a Ballet Conservatory production annually.

-Children in grades 1-8 are given the opportunity to attend ballet classes at their school once or twice a week at no charge.
-Since 2010, we have collaborated with KIPP Academy to provide ballet education to students from underserved communities.
+Children in grades 1-5 are given the opportunity to attend ballet classes at the SA Youth Poplar location once or twice a week at no charge.
+Since 2017, we have collaborated with SA Youth to provide ballet education to students from underserved communities.
 This school year program culminates with an end-of-year theatre performance in front of a large audience.

 The Ballet Conservatory offers two scholarship programs to help children make their dreams come true.
 This program provides full or partial tuition assistance to children who take class at the Ballet Conservatory studios.

 Ignite your students’ imagination and enhance their learning through live dance performances.
 The Ballet Conservatory of South Texas invites students and educators to free performances introducing school aged children to the art of classical ballet.

 These shows are tailored for young people and allow them to experience the beauty, power and uplifting impact of a high quality ballet performance complete with costuming, props and scenery in a theater setting.